Authored By: Minneapolis - Mid-Minnesota Legal Aid

 Health Care Directive +

-A Health Care Directive is a document that lets you name someone to make decisions about your health care if you cannot make decisions yourself and to give instructions about your care.
+A Health Care Directive is a document that helps people make decisions about your health care if the time comes that you can’t make decisions yourself.

-The person you name is your Health Care Agent.
-Your Agent would have the authority to talk to your care providers, look at your medical records, and decide where your get your care.
+Your Health Care Agent will have the authority to talk to your care providers, look at your medical records, and decide where your get your care.

 For more information and a Health Care Directive form you can use, see our fact sheet Health Care Directives.